A courtroom drama worth watching over and over again – “A Few Good Men” (photo source: www.amctheatres.com)

 Predictably, there has not been a full-blown courtroom drama (otherwise I would have a field day writing a review about it).
 So when I was taking a break from playing computer games and watched a re-run of the Tamil movie “Citizen” last week, my expectation was not that high when the courtroom drama came on (for the synopsis, read here)

-But coming from a legal background, I had at least expected that the director or the script writer to do some homework to add some realism to such scenes.
-After all, not all who are watching the movie are old aunties who may not think much on the logic of certain scenes.
+But coming from a legal background, I had at least expected that the director or the scriptwriter to do some homework to add some realism to such scenes.
+After all, not all who are watching the movie are old aunties who may not think much about the logic of certain scenes.
 Most of us are not as “dungu” as some directors wish us to be.

 So, when I saw 2 judges sitting to hear the case in the movie “Citizen”, I knew that the court drama in the movie was another messed up job.
 The number of judges sitting to hear a case will always be an odd number…1, 3 or sometimes 5 or 7.
 There will never be 2 judges sitting for a case.
 What happens if one judge finds the accused guilty as charged whilst another don’t?